dev-zyrushiyao/ForumsApp/README.md

 ## User Information

 The User Information model represents the User Profile Information in the database that has .
-A Genre object has the following field:
+A User Information object has the following fields:

 * `firstName`: a `CharField` minimum length of 3 and maximum length of 20, representing the first name of the User.
 * `lastName`: a `CharField` minimum length of 3 and maximum length of 20, representing the last name of the User.